ViralTexts/gtr-clusters/clusters/18710629-sn84026753-ExplorationsAtJerusalem.md

 here we commence the exploring of the ‘ bottomless pit.’
 After
 dropping a rope down, we found that it was only six feet deep, though it
 looked black enough for anything.
 Climbing down, we found ourselves
-in &amp; passage running south from the Haram are
+in &amp; passage running south from the Haram area
 </td><td style="width: 50%; max-height: 75%; margin: auto; display: block;">
 <img alt="Page image" src="https://iiif.archive.org/image/iiif/2/sim_british-and-foreign-evangelical-review_1868-04_17_64%2Fsim_british-and-foreign-evangelical-review_1868-04_17_64_jp2.zip%2Fsim_british-and-foreign-evangelical-review_1868-04_17_64_jp2%2Fsim_british-and-foreign-evangelical-review_1868-04_17_64_0065.jp2/pct:16.324435,23.689802,68.685832,70.856941/,600/0/default.jpg"/>
 </td>